jinyiabc/jinyiabc.github.io/src/pages/tech-analysis/John-Murphy.md

 ##Chapter 15.
 Computers and Trading Systems
 As useful as it is, the computer is only a tool.
 It can make a good technical analyst even better.
 It won't, however, turn a poor technician into a good one.
 ##Chapter 16.
 Money Management and Trading Tactics
 ##Chapter 17.
 The Link Between Stocks and Futures: Inter-market Analysis
+##Chapter 18.
+Stock Market Indicators